Nephila pilipes

 N. pilipes has a few different features which make it easy to distinguish from similar species.
 Unlike Trichonephila clavata, N. pilipes has a horn-like bulge on its tergum.
 Additionally, it has a pair of yellow stripes at its back of the abdomen unlike Nephilia laurinae.

-The fecundity selection in Nephila pilipes causes females to continuously molt even after maturation.
-Although most spiders shed off all their exoskeleton during molting, Nephila pilipes do not shed off genitals during molting, so they can keep collecting sperms.
-The number of mating will affect the post mature molting.
-Also, females are more likely to exhibit post-maturity molting if copulations are short in time.
-After mating with one male, female Nephila pilipes will accumulate sperms until they collected enough.
+Fecundity selection in N. pilipes causes females to continuously molt even after maturation.
+Although most spiders shed all their exoskeleton during molting, N. pilipes do not shed their genitals during molting, and thus can keep collecting sperm.
+The number of times the female mates will affect the post mature molting.
+Also, females are more likely to exhibit post-maturity molting if copulations are of short duration.
+After mating with one male, female N. pilipes will accumulate sperm until they have collected enough.
 This can be explained by fecundity selection.
-In order to maximize the number of progenies, females have the incentive to continue their body growth after sexual maturation until they have a number of fertilized eggs above certain threshold.
+In order to maximize the number of progeny, females have the incentive to continue their body growth after sexual maturation until they have accumulated a number of fertilized eggs above a certain threshold.
 Females will use chemical signaling to attract more males to serve them after molting.
-This claim is supported by a study on N. pilipes' relative Trichonephila clavata, in which males highly prefer females that molt recently.
+This claim is supported by a study on N. pilipes' relative Trichonephila clavata, in which males highly prefer females that have molted recently.

 See all